Antibody Validation Strategies: CiteAb introductory guides

 An overview

 The concept of this strategy is to compare the results of antibody-target binding using a tagged protein and a control.
 You would expect to see matching staining between your test antibody against the untagged protein, and an antibody against the tagged protein target.
-Similarly, you could use a protein that’s been recombinantly overexpressed for a variation on this method.
+Similarly, scientists use a protein that’s been recombinantly overexpressed for a variation on this method.

 At CiteAb, we have collected nearly 5,000 supplier validations using the expression of tagged proteins for commercially available antibodies.